dileep-kishore/100-days-of-code/r1-log.md

 ### R1D54 - Tue Sep 18
     Update package release notes and changelog.
 Fix minor issues with `query` and `output` functions.
 Recording an updated demo of the app.

+### R1D55 - Sun Sep 23
+    Updated the README and the demo.
+Need to fix the font size issue on the gif!